sillyladdess/READ-IT-NOW-DO-IT-NOW/README.md

 If you want to get in touch with me, I'd recommend you don't walk up to me directly , rather a quick whisper will do.
 And if you want to actually chat with me in public chat do NOT do it if I have something like "DNI" or "NOFD" in my name.

+If you can't give me something or you can't friend me, it's because I blocked you (either because you're in my DBIIYOTL or because you have no DNI.

 Descriptors I use :

 (❌💬)DNI - do not interact